Structure of $k$-Matching-Planar Graphs: Introduction

 We believe that coloured planarisations are of independent interest and might be applicable for other problems about topological graphs with an unbounded number of crossings per edge.

 \header{Weak Shallow Minors} As mentioned above, building on the work of \citet{DMW23}, \citet{HW24} proved product structure theorems for several beyond planar graph classes.
-Their key observation is that many beyond planar graphs can be described as a shallow minor of the strong product of a planar graph with a small complete graph.
+Their key observation is that several beyond planar graph classes can be described as a shallow minor of the strong product of a planar graph with a small complete graph.
 Shallow minors are fundamental to graph sparsity theory (see the book of \citet{Sparsity}).
 Extending this idea, we introduce the concept of weak shallow minors, which subsume and generalise shallow minors.
 Generalising a result of \citet{DMW17} about shallow minors, we show that layered treewidth is well-behaved under weak shallow minors (\cref{ltwWeakShallowMinor}).
 We prove that every weak shallow minor of the strong product of a graph with bounded Euler genus and a small complete graph has bounded row treewidth (\cref{thm:RTWmain}).
 Interestingly, this statement is false if the `bounded Euler genus' assumption is relaxed.
 In particular, we construct graphs with arbitrarily large row treewidth that are weak shallow minors of graphs with row treewidth $2$ (\cref{bigrtw}).
 We thus consider our methods to be pushing the boundaries of graph product structure theory.
 We believe that the concept of weak shallow minors is of independent interest in graph sparsity theory.

 \header{Proof Sketch} Here is a brief sketch of the proofs of \cref{introRTW,introLTW}.
-Let $G$ be a topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross.
-By \cref{introtopologicalthickness}, there exists an ordered $c$-edge-colouring $\phi$ of $G$ for some bounded $c$.
+Let $G$ be a topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex.
+By \cref{introtopologicalthickness}, there exists an ordered $c$-edge-colouring $\phi$ of $G$ for some integer $c$ bounded by a function of $k$ and $t$.
 We use some properties of coloured planarisations to establish that $G$ is a weak shallow minor of $G^{\phi} \boxtimes K_{\ell}$ for some small $\ell$.
 Using our above-mentioned results about the behaviour of row treewidth and layered treewidth under weak shallow minors, we establish the desired upper bounds on $\rtw(G)$ and $\ltw(G)$.